 We have used this specialized procedure very successfully with our clients for over 15 years; whereby we can produce precisely accurate measurement of their pipe corrosion rate.

 In effect, this procedure use the client's existing pipe as the "ultimate corrosion coupon."
-Under our procedure, repetitive wall thickness measurements and recalibration are performed until three individal measurements at each test site produce the same wall thickness value.
+Under our procedure, repetitive wall thickness measurements and recalibration are performed until three individual measurements at each test site produce the same wall thickness value.
 Those values are then recorded for a comparison to new measurements taken at any future date the client requests.
 With the days or years between tests known as well as its precise wall thickness to 0.001 in. on those dates, ad precise estimate of corrosion activity is possible.

 In our evaluation of the CorrView corrosion monitor using the same methods, a total of 15 sets of such precise wall thickness measurements were taken along two separate templates on the pipe, and recorded in a spreadsheet to provide a baseline of new pipe prior to any water contact.
-To define the begining conditon of the CorrView corrosion monitor itself, 15 wall thickness measurements were performed in a close circular pattern at the innermost 3/8 in. diameter of the front wear surface of its and similarly recorded.
+To define the beginning condition of the CorrView corrosion monitor itself, 15 wall thickness measurements were performed in a close circular pattern at the innermost 3/8 in. diameter of the front wear surface of its and similarly recorded.

 The test assembly was placed on its closed end and filled with city water.
 Muriatic acid was added to reduce the pH of the water to approximately 5.
 Aeration of the solution was added to further accelerate the corrosion process, and the test assembly allowed to remain for a period of 39 days under ambient temperature conditions of approximately 70° F. At the conclusion of 39 days, a heavily rusted water solution was drained and ultrasonic testing was again performed at the 15 template sites along the pipe.
 The CorrView monitor was removed from the test assembly and cleaned of its rust product.
 It was then ultrasonically tested in the same area and pattern.

-The 15 test locations along the ASTM A53 pipe showed a wall loss of between 0.000 in. and 0.002 in. each, for a calculated average wall loss of 0.000786 in. or 0.786 thousands.
+The 15 test locations along the ASTM A53 pipe showed a wall loss of between 0.000 in. and 0.002 in. each, for a calculated average wall loss of 0.000786 in. or 0.786 thousandths.
 Calculating that wall loss over its 39 days of exposure to the corrosive environment produced a corrosion rate estimate of 7.35 mils per year (MPY) to the interior pipe surface.

-Measurement at the same front surface area of CorrView produced a wall loss of between 0.000 in. and 0.001 in., for an average thickness measurement of 0.000999 in. or 0.999 thous ands.
+Measurement at the same front surface area of CorrView produced a wall loss of between 0.000 in. and 0.001 in., for an average thickness measurement of 0.000999 in. or 0.999 thousandths.
 Calculating this wall loss over the same 39 day exposure time produced an estimated corrosion rate of 9.36 mils per year(MPY).

 This represents an approximate 20% difference in reported corrosion rates between CorrView and actual ASTM A53 pipe under identical conditions.
 We consider such results excellent considering that the difference in true pipe corrosion rate and corrosion coupons are often in error by 10 times or 1,000 percent or more.
 This is not due to any failure of the corrosion coupons themselves, but due to their placement in an isolated loop where the many other corrosive factors affecting the pipe are excluded from the testing procedure.